Taste the real Alphono Mango SHOP NOW

 Bangalore mango

-Bangalora is a variety of that fruit is grown in India.
-It is known for its small size and strong aroma.
+Bangalora is a variety of bananas grown in India.
+It is known for its small size and intense aroma.

 The Fruit has a thin skin and is typically oval or oblong with around 350 gms to 400 gms.

 It is grown primarily in the Andhra Pradesh region of India.
-It is known for its sweet taste and soft, pulpy flesh with an oblong shape and distinct taste, with yellow colour.
+It is known for its sweet taste and soft, pulpy flesh with an oblong shape and distinct flavour, with a yellow colour.

 Season of Bangalora: It is typically in season from April to June.